 On the International Day of the Girl, October 11th, more than 1,000 girls in over 60 countries took over the roles of leaders and influencers in a global display of their power and potential.

 Across the world, girls stepped into the shoes of presidents, mayors, business leaders and more to show that girls should be free to dream and free to lead.

-Aoife Dunne, Emily O’Donovan, and Grace McNally, met leaders in positions of power to engage on key issues that affect girls in Ireland and across the developing world.
+Aoife, Emily, and Grace, met leaders in positions of power to engage on key issues that affect girls in Ireland and across the developing world.

 Even today, across the world, one girl every two seconds is forced to marry before the age of 18.
 Girls are more likely to be out of school.
 So these young women have urged leaders to tear down the barriers that stand in the way of girls realising their rights, because everyone has a role to play in closing the gap between what girls are capable of – and what they are allowed to be.